 Sports Hernia Surgery An Effective Treatment

-Two different surgical procedures are used to treat sports hernias.
+There are two different surgical procedures used to treat sports hernias.
 One is the open operation.
 The other is a laparoscopic procedure with mesh.
-Both yield excellent results.
+Both can yield excellent results.

 Dr. Brown prefers the open operation.

-During the laparoscopic procedure the nerves and tendons cannot be fully evaluated because they cannot be seen.
-The laparoscopic procedure involves placing a large piece of plastic mesh to reinforce the lower abdominal wall; the muscles are not repaired; the mesh can potentially cause problems from shear stresses and nerve damage.
-The mesh is extremely difficult to remove if it becomes a problem.
+During the laparoscopic operation, it is difficult to see all the nerves and tendons.
+Thus some damage may be missed and not treated.
+The laparoscopic procedure also involves placing a large piece of plastic mesh to reinforce the lower abdominal wall; the muscles are not repaired only patched; the mesh can potentially cause problems from shear stresses and nerve damage and shrinkage.
+The mesh is tough to remove if it becomes a problem.

 The open procedure allows a full evaluation and repair of the damaged muscles.
-The nerves and tendons are then easily seen, evaluated and treated.
+The nerves and tendons are then easily seen, evaluated, and treated.
 Mesh is not needed.
-The laparoscopic procedure has to be done under general anesthesia, whereas the open procedure can be done easily with sedation and local anesthetic.
+The laparoscopic procedure has to be done under general anesthesia, whereas the open operation can be done easily with sedation and local anesthetic.
 General anesthesia is still an option for those patients that wish it.